nattse/ReversalLearning/README.md

 - Nose poke into the food receptacle begins the trial
 - Levers are presented
 - Upon lever press, all levers are retracted
-- Food pellet is dispensed depending on the pressed lever's probability of reward
+- Food pellet is dispensed depending on the pressed lever's probability of reward (or if that same lever has been pressed 5 or more times in a row; see function reward_calculation() in combined_recieve_and_execute.ino to turn off)
 - New trial initiation is blocked for three seconds after reward is dispensed (*need to consider that a mouse may be slow to retrieve the food at first and so may trigger a new trial upon retrieval - something we'll need to work out through trial and error*)
 - Check to see if ready to move to next stage, and if so, change conditions (e.g. levers presented/reward probability) according to the next stage.
 Otherwise, wait for nose poke to begin another trial